coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 gp), the deity must rest for 10 minutes.
 If the deity is creating an item on a divinely morphic plane or within its own godly realm, it can create a 200 gp item without resting.
-If the deity's realm is located on a divinely morphic plane, it can create a 300 gp item there without having to rest.
+If the deity’s realm is located on a divinely morphic plane, it can create a 300 gp item there without having to rest.